NFeedS/Misc/README.md

 #### Business Logic

-- **RouterIn** : Manage the incoming requests for new topics and messages redirecting them to the appropriate service.
+- **RouterIn** : Manage the incoming requests for new topics and messages redirecting them to the appropriate service after checking for authorization.
 - **RouterOut** : Provides content in form of messages to the Downstream service, keeps also a temporary db of those messages.
 - **Scheduler** : Is a filter layer between RouterOut and EventManager that decide which and when an event is sent downstream.

 #### Adapters

-- **ContentManager** : Abstract the management of Topics and Messages, does authorization checks.
+- **ContentManager** : Abstract the management of Topics and Messages, adapt the structure of different types of messages to the general one used in the data layer.
 - **EventManager** : Check for changes in the ContentManager and create a new message (event) to be sent downstream when a new message or topic is created.
 - **UserManager** : Abstract the management of Users and Subscriptions, provides an endpoint to check the authorization.
 - **Pullers** : Set of services that act as a client, but talk directly to ContentManager, they crawl content from an extarnal service and convert it in messages for a topic.